 The guidelines below were developed to assist you in working with your treating professional(s) in preparing the information needed to evaluate your request.
 If, after reading these guidelines, you have any questions or concerns, please contact us.

 For individuals who have recently been receiving services from a public school system, the information requested would most likely be contained in the Psycho-Educational Evaluation from your most recent Triennial Review (which should be no more that three years old).
 Some of the supplemental information may also be contained in an IEP, 504 Plan or Transition Plan.
 You must request this information separately (from your special education department) from your high school transcripts.
-If you have already exited a Washoe County High School, you may contact 775-861-4428 to find out how to obtain your records.
+If you have already exited a Washoe County High School, please visit their website to find out how to obtain your records.

 For individuals transferring from another college, information related to your disability will not be sent with a transcript request.
 You must request that information separately from the disability services office at the school(s) you have previously attended.
 The information Truckee Meadows Community College is requesting may or may not have been a part of your previous college's evaluation process.
 You should check the information against the guidelines below.